434 King Street W,

 The Lyric Theatre has partnerships with innovative companies: Tottering Biped Theatre, Fulcrum Theatre, Red Betty Theatre, Artword Theatre, Hamilton Aerial Group, Hamilton City Ballet, African Theatre Ensemble, Defining Movement Dance, The Looking Sea Collective, and Hopscotch Collective.
 It also supports youth companies: McMaster Dance Company, Hamilton Performing Arts Academy, Hamilton Youth Poetry Slam, Treble Threat Production and Creative Theatre Company.

-Closed for renovations, it will reopen in September 2014 but had closed by 2018.
+Closed for renovations, it reopened in September 2014 but had closed by 2018.